 The growing season runs roughly from spring through late summer.
 That’s when your plants are actively building new growth and actually using what you give them.
 During this window, most houseplants benefit from feeding every two to four weeks with a liquid fertilizer.

 From late autumn through winter, stop.
 Most houseplants slow way down, or go dormant entirely, when light levels drop.
 Fertilizing during this period causes salt to build up in the soil without anything to absorb it, and that can burn roots.
-NC State University Extension recommends stopping fertilizer applications from late October through February for most container-grown houseplants.
+University of Maryland Extension makes the same practical point in plainer terms: when indoor growth slows, routine winter fertilization usually does more harm than good.

 If you’re not sure whether your plant is actively growing, look at it.
 Is it putting out new leaves?
 That’s the signal.
 Nothing happening?
 Hold off and check again in a few weeks.